-The Right to Information Act 2009 (Qld)(RTI Act) and the Information Privacy Act 2009 (Qld)(IP Act) give you the right to apply for access to documents from Queensland government departments (including the Queensland Police Service and Queensland Treasury), Ministers, local councils, public universities and statutory bodies (including public hospitals).
+The Right to Information Act 2009 (Qld)(RTI Act)and the Information Privacy Act 2009 (Qld)(IP Act)give you the right to apply for access to documents from Queensland government departments, Ministers, local councils, public hospitals, public universities and statutory bodies.
+These are called "the agency" in this Information Sheet.

-You need to complete the approved application form to make an application under the RTI Act or IP Act.
-The application form can be downloaded from www.rti.qld.gov.au.
+You need to fill out the application form to make an application under the RTI Act or IP Act.
+The same application form is used for both RTI Act and IP Act applications.
+You can download it from www.rti.qld.gov.au.
 The link to the form can be found on the right hand side, towards the bottom of the page.

 How to complete the application form